teris-io/kite/README.md

 (asynchronously) before dispatching to the actual service implementation.
 Preprocessors are functions that satisfy the following declaration:

-	BiFunction<Context, byte[], CompletableFuture<Context>>
+	BiFunction<Context, Entry<String, byte[]>, CompletableFuture<Context>>

-Each preprocessor asynchronously receives the context from the previous iteration and can use its values and the original data to make generate new values for the context and or validate permissions.
+Each preprocessor asynchronously receives the context from the previous iteration and can use its values and the original data to generate new values for the context and/or validate permissions.
+The pair of route and incoming data is passed into every preprocesor along with the context.

 ## Public APIs